Cocoliztli epidemics: Causes

-Marr and Kiracofe attempted to build off this work by reexamining Hernandez’s account of cocoliztli and comparing them with various clinical descriptions of other diseases.
+Marr and Kiracofe built off this work by reexamining Hernandez's account of cocoliztli and comparing it with various clinical descriptions of other diseases.
 They suggested that scholars consider New World arenaviruses and the role these pathogens may have played in colonial disease outbreaks.
 Marr and Kiracofe theorized that arenaviruses, mainly affecting rodents, were not prominent in the pre-Columbian Americas.
 Consequently, rat and mice infestations brought upon by the arrival of the Spanish may have, combined with climatic and landscape change, brought these arenaviruses into much closer contact with people.
 Some subsequent research has focused on the viral hemorrhagic fever diagnosis, placing increasing interest in the geographic spread of the disease.